Coronavirus - Official information and advice

 Latest official advice

-Stay alert - we can all help control the virus if we all stay alert.
+Stay alert - we can all help protect each other and control the virus if we all stay alert.
 This means you must:-

 - Keep your distance if you go out (2 metres apart where possible)